FIWARE/tutorials.Step-by-Step/docs/media-streams.md

 ![](https://fiware.github.io/tutorials.Media-Streams/img/hello-world-screenshot.png)

+Click on the image above to watch a demo of the [hello world example](https://www.youtube.com/watch?v=vGEnkSOp_xc "Hello World")

 You can check that the remote stream has been re-directed by bringing down the Media Server:

 ```bash
 docker stop fiware-kurento